Appeals court vacates order delaying woman’s execution

-WASHINGTON (AP) — federal appeals court has cleared the way for the only woman on federal death row to be executed before President-elect Joe Biden takes office.
+WASHINGTON (AP) — A federal appeals court has cleared the way for the only woman on federal death row to be executed before President-elect Joe Biden takes office.

 The ruling, handed down Friday by a three-judge panel on the U.S. Court of Appeals for the District of Columbia Circuit, concluded that a lower court judge erred when he vacated Lisa Montgomery’s execution date in an order last week.